-Chinese localisation is also significantly enhanced across the entire app, with all sounds, loops and instruments now translated to Simplified Chinese or Traditional Chinese.
+Chinese localization is also significantly enhanced across the entire app, with all sounds, loops and instruments now translated to Simplified Chinese or Traditional Chinese.

 Pricing & Availability

 Today’s GarageBand 2.1.1 for iOS and GarageBand 10.1.2 for Mac updates are free for all existing users, and GarageBand is available for free with all new iOS and Mac devices.
-Customers with older, non-qualifying devices can purchase the app for $4.99 via the App Store® and Mac App Store.
-Users in Greater China will see these new features by default on iOS and OS X® after updating.
+Customers with older, non-qualifying devices can purchase the app for $6.99 via the App Store and Mac App Store.
+Users in Greater China will see these new features by default on iOS and OS X after updating.
 Outside of Greater China, these new features are visible by default on OS X and can be enabled on iOS devices in the advanced settings menu.
-For more information about GarageBand for iOS, visit www.apple.com/in/ios/garageband and for more information about GarageBand for Mac, visit www.apple.com/in/mac/garageband.
+For more information about GarageBand for iOS, visit www.apple.com/ca/ios/garageband and for more information about GarageBand for Mac, visit www.apple.com/ca/mac/garageband.